edk0/spy/doc/intro.rst

    $ spy 'pipe.readline()' < test.txt
    this

-It's a full-featured :class:`io.TextIOBase`, but is extended with other useful features: indexing (even slicing) and string methods:
+It's a :class:`io.TextIOBase`, with a couple of extra features: You can index into it, or convert all of stdin into a string with :func:`str`.

 .. code-block:: console